komalpreet10/Insurance_Cost_Prediction/README.md

-# Insurance_Cost_Prediction
+# Insurance Cost Prediction

-## 📌 Project Overview
+## Project Overview
-This project focuses on **predicting health insurance premiums** using **machine learning and data visualization**.
+This project focused on predicting health insurance premiums using machine learning and data visualization techniques.
+Traditional insurance pricing relied on generalized actuarial tables, which did not fully capture individual-level risk factors.
+This project aimed to improve pricing accuracy by leveraging data-driven methods to generate personalized premium estimates.

-Insurance companies traditionally rely on broad actuarial tables and averages, which often fail to capture individual health differences.
+## Objectives
-By leveraging **data-driven approaches**, this project aims to deliver more **personalized, fair, and accurate premium predictions**.
+- Improved precision in insurance pricing by incorporating individual-level features

-### Why this project matters:
+- Supported competitive and sustainable pricing strategies
-- 💡 **Enhance Precision in Pricing** → Premiums reflect actual individual risk.
+- Enhanced transparency and fairness in premium calculation
-- 🏆 **Increase Competitiveness** → More attractive and sustainable pricing.
+- Identified key factors influencing insurance costs for better risk assessment
-- 😀 **Improve Customer Satisfaction** → Fair and transparent premium calculations.
+- Provided actionable insights to support business and policy decisions

-- 📊 **Risk Assessment & Policy Development** → Identify key factors influencing costs and guide product design.
+## Approach
-- 🔮 **Strategic Insights** → Support insurers in decision-making and market expansion.
+The project followed an end-to-end data science pipeline:

-- 🌐 **Deployment** → A web-based calculator allows real-time premium estimation for customers and agents.
+- **Exploratory Data Analysis (EDA):** Analyzed data distributions, correlations, and key patterns

-✨ This project demonstrates the complete **data science pipeline**:
+- **Hypothesis Testing:** Validated statistical relationships between variables and insurance costs
-- Exploratory Data Analysis (EDA)
+- **Machine Learning Modeling:** Built and evaluated predictive models for premium estimation
-- Hypothesis Testing
+- **Data Visualization:** Developed interactive dashboards using Tableau for insights and communication
-- Machine Learning Modeling
+- **Deployment:** Created a web-based application (Flask/Streamlit) for real-time premium prediction

-- Interactive Tableau Dashboards
+## Outcome
-- Deployment via **Flask/Streamlit** for end-user accessibility
+The final solution enabled users (customers or agents) to estimate insurance premiums based on input features, providing a more personalized and data-driven alternative to traditional pricing methods.